 A few decades ago, if a thief attempted to steal your information, they would need to get their hands in your pocket physically, but as technology advances, pickpocketing is a thing of the past; credit card thieves have unfortunately advanced with the times.

-While equipped with a RFID(Radio Frequency Identification) scanner a person can steal your credit cards, gate-access cards or even your driver license information.
-If you recently learned how RFID works you may be concerned of a stranger compromising your personal information without physically touching you.
-We are here to help make products that maximize your RFID blocking, keeping your personal information safe for years to come.
+While equipped with an RFID scanner, a person can steal your credit cards, gate-access cards, or even your driver's license information.
+If you recently learned about RFID, you may be concerned about a stranger compromising your personal information without physically touching you.
+We are here to help make products that maximize your RFID blocking ability, keeping your data safe for years to come.

 RFID (Radio Frequency Identification) blocking refers to products that protect your cards that have RFID tags.
-Modern day credit cards, also known as "smart cards", have a RFID chip inside of them to make transactions faster.
+Modern-day credit cards, also known as "smart cards," have an RFID chip inside of them to make transactions faster.
 Who likes waiting in line anyways?

 Reasons To Protect Against RFID Fraud

 As a civilization, we depend on technology more each day.
 We value time and efficiency more than ever; if there is a better way to complete a task, we take that route.
 As we evolve, RFID will become more widely used, credit card companies will issue more smart cards, and more apartment buildings will use RFID tags to provide entry instead of a traditional lock and key.
 I've lived in an apartment with an RFID tagged key without knowing it could have been compromised.
 Chances are, if you are using an RFID card to access a secure area, you have been warned to use RFID blocking products!